Gabriel Woods

 Potted meat was present in England during the 16th century [1].
 A similar process, called confit, was used in France to preserve ducks and geese.

-This sort of preservation allowed animal meat or game to be kept for weeks or months in a cool place.
+This preservation allowed animal meat or game to be kept for weeks or months in a cool place.
 The people ate it later in the year, when meat was scarce and a treat.

 However, today, the term generally refers to a potted meat food product that is heat-processed and sold in a can.